hyperledger/indy-hipe/text/0021-enhanced-did-doc/README.md

 1. Key reference: Any key added to a DID gets a reference unique in context of that DID.
 This reference is a monotonically increasing integer without any gaps, starting from 1.
 Hence the first key for the DID (during creation) is given a reference of 1.
 The next key gets a reference of 2.
 This reference is used to change the public key in case of compromise or otherwise or grant additional authorizations.
 Only the key with key reference 1 can be used to act as a role like Steward, TGB, Trustee, etc.
 2. Authorizations: Any public key can possess any number of authorizations.
 These determine what actions the key can take.
 A key's authorizations can change over time.
 It is possible for a key to have no authorization at all.
 Following authorizations are possible:
-a. `ALL`: A special authorization; a key with this authorization can change the DDO however it wants.
+a. `ADMIN`: A special authorization; a key with this authorization can change the DDO however it wants.
 The key with reference 1 has this authorization.
 b. `ADD_KEY`: Add new keys to the DID.
 The newly added key can only have authorizations that the key adding it has.
 c. `REM_KEY`: Remove any existing keys from the DID.
-Keys with this authorization can remove any key with any authorization, i.e. even a key with ALL authorization.
+Keys with this authorization can remove any key with any authorization, i.e. even a key with `ADMIN` authorization.
 This can be debatable hence mentioned in the last section of this HIPE.
 d. `MOD_KEY`: Update the key and/or its authorizations.
 Any key can change its own public key irrespective of it having `MOD_KEY` authorization or not.
 e. `MOD_EP`: Add, remove or update endpoints.
 3. Endpoints: Endpoints are URIs where the DID can be interacted with.
 They can be HTTP, HTTPS, TCP, SMTP or even DID.
 The messages sent to a DID need to be encrypted.
 If the endpoint is not a DID then it needs to be specified which key to use with that endpoint.
 If it is a DID then the DID can be looked up to find a key with `tags` (see below for explanation) containing `MPROX`.
 There is an exception to this rule is the endpoint type `PAY`.
 This endpoint type is used to specify a payment address.
 This exception can be debatable hence mentioned in the last section of this HIPE.